 This venture for the Perssons is not a “by the way, let’s buy an investment.”
 Rather, it has been a dream of theirs to create a place where people can gather to celebrate moments that matter.
 In fact, that is their theme for The Carolina Estate, “Celebrating All Moments That Matter.”

-Checked All the Boxes
+The Carolina Estate Checked All Boxes

-The Perssons said they were thrilled to find the property that checked all of the boxes for what they wanted and needed.
+The Perssons said they were thrilled to find the Roxboro property that checked all of the boxes for what they wanted and needed.
 The club had “great bones” and they also praised the former owners for taking care of the critical areas that kept the facility in good shape.

 Sheila and Martin also expressed their gratitude to all of the city and county officials who helped to make the deal and transition possible.
-They said they feel genuinely welcomed by the county and all the Personians they have met.
+They said they feel genuinely welcomed by the county and all the Hyco Lake residents they have met.
 Martin recalled even getting a hug from a customer service lady at a local U-Haul dealer after he introduced himself as the new owner of the property.

 Ain’t From Around Here

 You know the type.
 When you are putting together a church reception, a prom party, or a fundraising dinner you say, “you need to call . . .”
 That’s where you fill in the names Sheila and Martin Persson.
 Sitting across the table during the interview, I could see the sparkle in Sheila’s eyes when she recounted her past experiences with events.

 In fact, their children are part of the backroom marketing team / focus group, and estate team that helped guide some of their decisions.
-Along with some friends, they helped select the name “The Carolina Estate” and were instrumental in some of the remodeling decisions for the brides’ and grooms’ areas.
+Along with some friends, they helped select the name for The Carolina Estate and were instrumental in some of the remodeling decisions for the brides’ and grooms’ areas.

 I get the sense they have hospitality memories, ideas, and cultural influences that are coalescing into their vision for what they want to present to the marketplace as The Carolina Estate experience.
 They told me that they plan to be onsite for each event, which is good to know.
 That is the kind of “hands on” management that folks in this part of the country are used to and also appreciate.

 The upstairs is 98 percent complete, is already open for events, and can host up to 260 people.
 The ballroom was repainted, has new flooring, and an updated bar area.
 It’s also now equipped with a new sound system that DJs, masters of ceremonies, and performers can simply plug into.
 There is an updated kitchen, remodeled entryway and bathroom areas with new tile flooring and furniture.

 The final touches planned for the upstairs include additional lighting and design elements that will accent the wall at the east end of the ballroom.
 One feature for the main room is a modular dance floor that can be set up for dancing.
 The “modular” concept is something that the Perssons hope to incorporate into the entire venue.

 They have plans for a movable pergola that can be positioned to suit the needs of the bride and groom and to be the focal point of outdoor ceremonies and events at different places on the property.
 There is also a not-to-be-forgotten patio area off the ballroom.

 At the time this article was written, the downstairs was about 85 percent complete.
 New floors are being installed throughout, along with remodeling the bathroom areas.
 The brides’ area is spacious and airy with window light and separate rooms for makeup and dressing.
 The grooms’ area is fittingly decorated and even large enough to hold a small corporate meeting if needed.

 The distinctive iconic columns that were the inspiration for The Carolina Estate logo have gotten fresh paint, and the area remains a spacious, elegant portico for gathering and simply taking in some of the vistas.
 The brick on the staircase has been cleaned up and some of the outside ground level concrete has been replaced.
 There are lots of fresh plantings on the retaining wall area and Sheila takes the appearance of a rogue weed personally.

 The Perssons also have plans to create places on the pathway around the lake that are suitable for photographs and personal reflective moments for couples and friends.
 According to Sheila, the master plan is specifically designed to be flexible enough to accommodate the needs and desires of their guests and offer options with a slightly more formal feel.